Academic press: A comprehensive introduction

 • Academic presses typically publish scholarly works, including monographs, edited collections and academic journals.
 They often prioritise peer-reviewed research and academic rigour, aiming to advance knowledge within specific academic disciplines.

-• For-profit academic publishers may have a broader publication focus, encompassing both scholarly and professional works.
+• For-profit academic publishers may have a broader publication focus, including scholarly and professional works.
 In addition to academic journals and books, they may publish textbooks, reference works and trade publications across various subject areas.
 While they also prioritise academic quality, commercial viability may be more significant in their publication decisions.

 Peer review and editorial processes